debezium/debezium.github.io/README.md

 * Changes to the L&F will be vetoed by the [Visual Design Team](http://design.jboss.org) to ensure they meet branding guidelines and are consistent with the JBoss Community brand.

-* Project logos and other trademarked images must be hosted at http://static-stg.jboss.org/theme/images/[project] and http://static.jboss.org/theme/images/[project]
+* Project logos and other trademarked images must be hosted at http://static.jboss.org/[project]/images.

 License
 =======